Privacy Policy

 • Compliance: Meeting legal obligations, responding to lawful requests, and enforcing our Terms of Service and BAA.

-• Marketing (Visitors only): Analyzing marketing website traffic via GA4 to understand how visitors find and interact with our public pages.
-GA4 is not used inside the authenticated application or on patient-facing pages.
+• Marketing (Website visitors only): Analyzing marketing website traffic via GA4 to understand how visitors find and interact with our public pages.
+GA4 is not used inside the authenticated application or on referral-facing pages.

 3. How We Share Your Information